helidon-io/helidon/docs/se/security/containers-integration.md

 7. Protection of static content configured on `/static` path with either `user` or `monitor` role required
 <!--@mdc :: -->

-you can convert the file by using index based numbers for arrays, such as:
+If you need to use a properties file, such as `microprofile-config.properties`, you can convert the file by using index based numbers for arrays, such as:

 ```properties [microprofile-config.properties]